ItayGrinberg93/Multi_Agent_System_Based_Help/README.md

 <br>
 <sup>[Source: Wikipedia]</sup>
 </p>

+While quaternions are much less intuitive than angles, rotations defined by quaternions can be computed more efficiently and with more stability, and therefore are widely used.

 #### 3.5 Homogeneous Transforms
 In the case where a reference frame is both simultaneously rotated *and* translated (transformed) with respect to some other reference frame, a *homogeneous transform matrix* describes the transformation.